This article may contain *affiliate links. Please see our affiliate disclosure for more details

 The first thing you are going to need when you start your gardening niche site is a place to display your content.
 For a blog this is typically going to be on your own branded website.

 For that, you are going to need web hosting and a domain name.
 This will be a modest investment in your business.
-Typically, web hosting will run you around $5 a month depending on the package and a domain will cost around $15 dollars per year.
+There are hundreds of options for web hosting.
+Choose one that is right for your budget.

 For both of these, I recommend using Bluehost, they are where I start all my new blogging endeavors and work well until your traffic gets to a level where you need to move on to something bigger.
 Typically 50k to 100k visitors a month is when you would want to think about moving to a new hosting service.

-You can get started for about $4 a month plus another $15 for the domain and you have started your business for around 60 dollars for an entire year.
+You can get started for about $5 a month for web hosting plus another $15 for the domain and you have started your business for around $75US for an entire year.
 Try doing that in just about any other line of business.

 How Can You Make Money Writing About Gardening?